codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

 * In an RBM it only takes one step to reach thermal equilibrium when the visible units are clamped.
   * So we can quickly get the exact value of \<v_i*h_j\>_v (and recall that \<\> is the expectation function)
   * **p(h_j=1) = 1 / (1 + exp(-b_j-sum_i[v_i * w_ij]))** ... the logistic function
-  * **FWC - per programming assignment 4 this function is how you compute both visible_state_to_hidden_probabilities and hidden_state_to_visible_probabilities (albeit with another dimension for the number of configurations/particles that are being handled in parallel)**
+  * **FWC - per programming assignment 4 this function is how you compute both visible_state_to_hidden_probabilities.m and hidden_state_to_visible_probabilities.m (albeit with another dimension for the number of configurations/particles that are being handled in parallel)**
     * also see slide 21 of lec12_boltzmann_machines.pdf
 * PCD: An efficient mini-batch learning procedure for Restricted Boltzmann Machines (Tieleman, 2008)
   * PCD == Persistent Contrastive Divergence